Structed/sample-playfab-eventstream-handler/blog/Extending PlayFab - Reacting to PlayStream Events with Azure Functions.md

 <!-- ![View of scaffold code in Visual Studio](images/VisualStudio-NewProject-5.png) -->

-> You might have noticed, that the Function was creatively named `Function1`, because Visual Studio just does not know what we what to do.
+> You might have noticed, that the Function was named `Function1`, because Visual Studio just does not know what we want to do.
 Please rename the File, Class and the Function name in the Annotation as `PlayStreamEventHandler`.
+>
 > Renaming is done easiest in Visual Studio by right-clicking the Class name in the code editor and selecting "Rename" (or just press F2).
 This will open a tiny dialog asking you where you want to replace.
 Select "Rename file" and "Include strings".
 This will make sure Class and File are renamed as well as the Attribute string.

 ![Rename Function1](images/VisualStudio-RenameFile.png)

 While asking for a Connection string setting in the dialog, we did not give it a name.
-The reason is, that Visual Studio adds a connection string by default, called `AzureWebJobsStorage`.
+The reason is, that Visual Studio adds a connection string to the Storage Account we previously selected, by default It is called [`AzureWebJobsStorage`](https://docs.microsoft.com/en-us/azure/azure-functions/functions-app-settings#azurewebjobsstorage).
 This is set in the `local.settings.json` config file:

 ![Connection String](images/VisualStudio-local.settings.json.png)